Preston Butler

 Medical School: Boston University School of Medicine

-Residency: Washington
+Residency: Seattle, Washington

-Preston Butler, a 2021 Pisacano Scholar, graduated from Boston University School of Medicine (BUSM), and is currently a 2nd-year resident in Seattle, Washington.
+Preston Butler, a 2021 Pisacano Scholar, graduated from Boston University School of Medicine (BUSM), and is currently a 3rd-year resident in Seattle, Washington.
 Originally from Maryville, Tennessee, Preston attended the University of Texas at Dallas (UT Dallas) and graduated with a degree in neuroscience as a Eugene McDermott Scholar, the university’s preeminent scholarship designation.

 As an entering undergraduate, Preston was named a Jack Kent Cooke Foundation (JKCF) College Scholar, an award created to support exceptionally promising students with financial need.
 He has harnessed this support from the JKCF and the McDermott Scholars Program to advocate for marginalized communities.
 He interned at the Human Rights Campaign, helping assemble the annual Healthcare Equality Index, a publicized review of LGBTQ-affirming policies and services at hospitals across the nation.
 Preston also worked at Vanderbilt University Medical Center’s Program for LGBTQ Health, where he co-authored research and advocated for inclusive practices benefitting LGBTQ patients and employees.
 At UT Dallas, he developed his leadership skills as Vice President of CometTHON, a dance marathon fundraiser benefitting Children’s Miracle Network Hospitals.
 Preston also advanced his early skills in patient advocacy while volunteering at local hospitals and a free community clinic.
 He combined his passions for dance and direct patient care by assisting with a community dance class for people with Parkinson’s disease, too.